1livermore/1livermore/README.md

 - 👋 Hi, I’m @1livermore
-- 👀 I’m interested in crypto
+- 👀 I’m interested in english
 - 🌱 I’m currently learning be a trader
 - 📫 How to reach me ...